chrysaliswoon/catris-game/README.md

 I looked at various versions of Tetris to see how I can structure the visuals and structure of it, and you can take a look at some references I took in the Idea Board folder.

-## Wireframing & Prototype
+## Ideation Sketch
-Before creating the code for the game, I created a wireframe and prototype using Figma.
+Before creating the code for the game, I drew out the different components of the game and everything I knew and could observe about the game mechanics.
 This allowed me to identify the various visual components of the game which will affect my HTML and CSS codes, and which parts I would need to make interactive, which affects the JS portion of my codes.

 ## Game Architecture
 In order to understand the various components which I will need to create, I first played a standard Tetris game and observed how the Tetrominoes moved, the size of the Tetris Board, and what are the different types of variables involved.